 Each certified teacher in the Commonwealth of Pennsylvania is assigned a Professional Personal Identification (PPID) number.
 If you do not know your PPID, please visit the following Pennsylvania Department of Education web site: Professional Education Management System (PERMS).

 Although a PPID number is not required to take a course in the SAS PD Center, it is required if you want your course credit to be submitted to PERMS for Act 48 hours.
 If you would like this credit, please update your SAS Profile by adding your PPID number.
-Should you decide to take a course without a PPID, you will be presented with a certificate of completion.

 Some of the courses in the SAS PD Center are self-paced.
 Self-paced courses are designed for independent study, allowing you to work at your own pace.
 As such, no formal meetings with your instructor are required in order for you to complete your course or receive Act 48 credit.